Information for Students Charged with an AI Violation

 What Should a Response Letter Include?

 A response letter must include a clear statement of whether you are pleading "in violation" of academic integrity or "not in violation."
 Beyond that requirement, there is no set format for a response letter.
 Hearing panels and boards appreciate thoughtful and honest letters that reflect on the actions in question and respond to the charge that these actions constitute a violation of the College's academic integrity standards.
-You are entitled to review the evidence submitted.
-This evidence will be available in the office of the Chair of the Academic Integrity Council.
-You may request a copy of any non-confidential evidence.
-If you wish to present evidence during the hearing, please contact Susan Rambo to make sure you bring sufficient copies for the panel/board to review.
+You are encouraged to review the evidence submitted with the charge letter prior to writing your response letter.
+If you wish to present evidence during the hearing, please contact the Chair of the Council or the Coordinator of Academic Affairs Operations in the Dean's Office, to make sure you have sufficient copies for the panel/board to review.

 How are Hearings Scheduled?

-After a charge is received, Susan Rambo will begin scheduling a hearing and will contact you to find an available time slot.
-Normally we need to ensure that you will be available for at least 2 hours after the start of the hearing.
+After a charge is received, the Dean's Office staff will begin scheduling a hearing and will contact you to find an available time slot.
+Normally we need to ensure that you will be available for at least two hours after the start of the hearing, although hearings can sometimes take longer than this.
 Hearings usually are held in the Dean's Conference Room, which is located on the second floor of the Administration Building.

 What Should I Expect to Happen at a Hearing?